About the Program

 Can I re-interview to get a better score?

-Applicants can reapply after one year if they provide documentation of additional industry related education or a minimum of 300 hours of industry related work.
+Applicants can reapply after three months if they provide documentation of a minimum of 500 hours of industry related work.
 To re-interview, go to the resources page and complete the Request to re-interview form.

 What is my job outlook?
 Where can I go with my training?

 As the country is experiences a shortage in trained journeymen linemen, the prospects are in your favor.
 The experience and training you will receive through NW Line JATC reinforces to employers your quality education and skilled capabilities.

 The good news about working as a journeymen lineman is there is no seniority or tenure within the Industry, meaning you can move to the top of your field rather quickly.
 Upon completion, you have the potential to be promoted to Foreman or some other supervisory position.
 Advancement in the industry pays no regard to seniority, it is solely based on knowledge and ability.
 Many journeymen linemen who have transitioned to managerial positions, have taken their technical and managerial skills and pursued careers as educators, independent business owners, consultants, and inspectors, to name a few.